 If you’re coming from another camera system (like Sony), you may think that you have some padding there, like an early warning.
 But that’s not the case here.
 When you see those warnings, your highlights are overexposed.
 Pure white.

 So once you see those start to appear on your screen, bring the exposure back down just until they disappear.
 Unless, again, you’re intentionally overexposing those areas.

 If you’re using the Dynamic Range setting (DR AUTO, DR 200, or DR 400), you can actually go just past where the highlight alert starts to appear.

 The Live View can’t accurately show exactly what the JPEG will look like with Dynamic Range applied – all of that magic happens after the photo is created.

 So with that setting enabled, you can actually keep your exposure just where that clipping warning first appears.
 After the shutter button is pressed, the exposure in those highlight areas will be slightly reduced.
 Just be cautious when pushing it if you intend to indeed avoid clipping since it’s going to be very close.

 For RAW photography

 Only care about the RAW file?
 “Exposing to the Right”?
 Or just more concerned with clipping the highlights in your RAW file?

 A common RAW exposure technique is something called exposing to the right.
-The theory being that you’ll get more tonal information per stop if your photo is overexposed than if it’s exposed “correctly”.
+The theory is that you’ll get more tonal information per stop if your photo is overexposed than if it’s exposed “correctly.”

 Can’t wrap your head around that?
 Don’t worry.
 Just know that some people will encourage you to push your RAW exposure as far to the right on the histogram as possible without clipping to get the most color, detail, and texture out of that exposure.
 You’ll then bring your exposure back down in post-processing.